 Patryk: Yes.
 So for the upstairs, by gutting, I mean having the floors going down to the subfloor and then having new floors put in and then painting and then having the ceilings done.
 Whereas down here, you know, you could see this foundation wall.
 And they did everything from framing to what you see now.

 Joe: Yeah.
 Okay, okay.
 I see what you mean.
 So upstairs it was more like you were refinishing upstairs, rather than remodeling,

 Patryk: Whereas down here it was exactly that, remodeling.
 We had been in contact with a couple of different people.
 The way we found out about Perry Construction Brothers, I mean Perry Brothers Construction.

 How Can Timelines Impact A Remodeling Project?

-Patryk: You can edit that out.
-You guys also did a big job for my mom, with her basement.
+Patryk: You guys also did a big job for my mom, with her basement.
 And she had a very positive experience with you guys.
 So the reason why we were kind of looking at other contractors in addition to you guys was because you guys had a pretty busy timeline, but I think something happened to free it up.
 So that’s why we ended up going through with you guys, but we weren’t sure, depending on what our timeline was relative to yours.

 Joe: Yeah, because Bill has a lot of different jobs and stuff.